Sholofly/lghorizon/README.md

 3. Open the JWT extension and copy the JWT token.
    Firefox example:
    ![account selection](/images/GB%20Firefox%20JWT.png)
+   (You need to select “open JWT from”, then select “flutter.web_secure_storge…” as per the screen shot.
-   (you need the bit starting `eyJ0...` - make sure you get all of it - its quite long.
+   You then need to copy the bit starting `eyJ0...` - make sure you get all of it - it is about 800 characters long.)
    _NOTE: Keep this token secure/treat as a password - it gives full access to your virgin / sunrise box._

 4. Paste the JWT token into the Refresh Token parameter